etnguyen03/opendental/db/README.md

 The database schema is described in `skeema/` and is applied using [skeema](https://www.skeema.io/).

-Open Dental uses a MySQL database.
+Open Dental uses a MariaDB database.
 As of writing, the latest version supported is 10.5;
 however, I want to get that version increased to the latest versions.

 There is a file `skeema/.skeema.SAMPLE` which you should copy to `skeema/.skeema`, then edit